 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-How I Make Double Chocolate Chunk Cookies
+How to Make Double Chocolate Chunk Cookies

 - Preheat the oven to 350°F. Line two baking sheets with parchment paper.